markpbaggett/rfta_data_models/docs/source/data/2_rels_ext.rst

 About
 -----

-The RELS-EXT datastream is serialized as rdf/xml and looks like something like this:
+The RELS-EXT datastream describes each oral history and its relationship to other objects in our repository.
+It is serialized as rdf/xml and looks like something like this:

 .. code-block:: xml